district10/blog/_posts/post-0001-pandoc-readme.md

 document, but if it is not at the beginning, it must be preceded by a blank line.
-(Note that, because of the way pandoc concatenates input files when several are provided, you may also keep the metadata in a separate YAML file and pass it to pandoc as an argument, along with your markdown files:
+(Note that, because of the way pandoc concatenates input files when several are provided, you may also keep the metadata in a separate YAML file and pass it to pandoc as an argument, along with your Markdown files:

     pandoc chap1.md chap2.md chap3.md metadata.yaml -s -o book.html